Why your donation matters: Afghanistan hit by 6.0 magnitude earthquake

-Decades of conflict and repeated natural disasters have left at least 28 million people (two thirds of the population) in need of urgent humanitarian assistance:
+The earthquake is another emergency for people in Afghanistan, who have already suffered so much.
+Decades of conflict and repeated natural disasters had left two thirds of the population (31 million people) in need of urgent humanitarian assistance.

 • Only 42% of households have access to basic drinking water, particularly in rural areas.

-• Only 50% of healthcare facilities in Afghanistan are fully functional, which has a widespread impact on the nation’s health.
+• Only 50% of healthcare facilities in Afghanistan are fully functional, which has a widespread impact.
 Afghanistan has one of the highest maternal mortality rates in the world.

-• Congenital heart defects are a huge health issue in Afghanistan, with an estimated 8-10 per 1,000 live births.
+• Congenital heart defects are a huge issue in Afghanistan, affecting an estimated 8-10 per 1,000 live births.

-• The country suffers from earthquakes and flash floods.
-In October 2023, a series of earthquakes hit western Afghanistan near Herat city.
-It killed over 2,000 people and injured more than 9,000.
+• In October 2023, a series of earthquakes hit western Afghanistan near Herat city, killing over 2,000 people and injuring more than 9,000.

 The country is now facing a fifth year of drought-like conditions affecting more than 25 million people and a fourth year of crippling economic decline.

-Local Afghan Red Crescent teams are in the country, providing disaster healthcare services, water and hygiene services and community resilience programmes.
-They responded immediately to the 2023 earthquakes in the Herat province, helping with search and rescue efforts
+The Afghan Red Crescent Society responded immediately to the 2023 earthquakes in the Herat province, helping with search and rescue efforts.

-Through our ongoing work in the country, teams have:
+Through our ongoing work in the country prior to the recent earthquake, teams have:

 • Set up cash voucher assistance for those affected by drought and food insecurity.

 Your support is desperately needed.
-Please donate today, if you can to the Afghanistan Crisis Appeal.
+Please donate today to the Afghanistan Crisis Appeal.

 Over three decades of support for Afghanistan